Afghan President Orders Taliban Prisoner Release

 The agreement has also required round-the-clock diplomacy to keep its pieces together and moving forward.
 Khalilzad, the envoy leading the effort, has remained on the road for the past four months and hasn’t returned home to Washington since Thanksgiving.
 The political crisis in Kabul, where essentially two governments have declared themselves in power, makes the next steps that much more difficult.

-In addition to releasing the prisoners, Ghani has promised to assemble an inclusive negotiating team to sit across the table from the Taliban.
+In addition to releasing the prisoners, Ghani has promised to assemble an inclusive negotiating team to meet with the Taliban.
 Months of work on the team had not resulted in a consensus among all the different factions.
 Now that the election has split open the political elite, it’s uncertain whether Abdullah’s faction will cooperate on negotiations led by Ghani, or boycott them and announce their own effort.

 Former President Hamid Karzai, who was part of the efforts to resolve the political feud between Ghani and Abdullah, lashed out at the United States in a harsh statement on Tuesday.
 He said the United States had been “dishonest and untransparent” in how it has dealt with the election.